Miss-Defy/COVID-19/README.md

 The Excel file contains the data downloaded from the ECDC.
 There are two columns for date: "DateRep", which contains the original dates from the ECDC and "Date."
 The "Date" colun was added and reformatted to remove the timestamp.
 You need to do this yourself if you download a new ECDC datafile and want the dates to look readable in the plot.
 Look at the equation in the column of the Covid_Cases_Deaths_from_the_ECDC.xlsx file and copy it.

+Please make sure the dataframe file name matches the ECDC Excel file.
+For example, this provided Excel file is called "COVID-19-geographic-disbtribution-worldwide-2020-04-06.xlsx".
+The dataframe is specified by "df_covid=pd.read_excel(r'COVID-19-geographic-disbtribution-worldwide-2020-04-06.xlsx',index_col=0)"